Brussels Sprouts Recipes For Christmas

 Pan-fried Brussels Sprouts with Bacon or Diced Pancetta

-These pan-fried sprouts are so delicious your guests will be adding 'seconds' to their Christmas list.
+These pan-fried sprouts are so delicious you'll be adding 'seconds' to your Christmas list.

 When frying or sauteeing Brussels Sprouts in a pan, halve them first to create more seared surfaces and add extra flavour.